simple2d/simple2d.js/README.md

-# Simple 2D for the Web
+# Simple 2D for the web

 [![npm](https://img.shields.io/npm/v/simple2d.svg?maxAge=2592000)](https://www.npmjs.com/package/simple2d)

-Simple2D.js is intended to be an exact port of the native [Simple 2D](github/simple2d/simple2d), written in JavaScript targeting modern browsers supporting WebGL.
+Simple2D.js is intended to be an exact port of the native [Simple 2D](https://github.com/simple2d/simple2d), written in JavaScript targeting modern browsers supporting WebGL.
 The API and feature set aims to be identical to the native version, as much as possible.
-Simple2D.js may differ only to conform to some JavaScript conventions, or to address features and limitations of the web browser.
+Simple2D.js may differ only to conform to some JavaScript conventions or to address features and limitations of web browsers.

 ## Building